 “Do you ever come to God and say, "Lord, I have worked this all out, I want you to bless it"?
 What is that saying?
 "It all depends on me.
 I want you to make it work, that's all."
 That is trying to mix the old and the new, and it will never work.
 You cannot do it.
 God will never go along with that process.
 He just folds his arms and says, "If that is the way you want to do it, you do it.
 I'll watch you."
 And he watches us until we fall flat on our face.
 But when we are discouraged, after finding out it did not work, and cry out, "Lord, help me," he says, "Here I am.
 I have been here all along and I am willing to work through you right now, as long as you quit working, depending on yourself."
 Ray Stedman.
 Authentic Christianity.

-"for the eyes of the Lord are toward the righteous, and his ears attend to their prayer, but the face of the Lord is against those who do evil."
-(1 Peter 3:12 NASB)
+"For the eyes of the Lord are on the righteous and his ears are attentive to their prayer, but the face of the Lord is against those who do evil."
+1 Pet 3:12 (NIV)

 [The just healed blind man] "We know that God does not listen to sinners.
 He listens to the godly man who does his will."
 John 9:31 (NIV)